-Missed Exam or Quiz Policy
+Missed Exam / Quiz Policy

-First Institute encourages students to attend all assigned class days but understands that at times students may be absent from class.
-Should an absence fall on a day the student is scheduled for an exam or quiz, the student is required to make up the exam on the next scheduled class day or the next class day the student attends class.
+If a student is absent on a day an exam or quiz is scheduled, the student is encouraged to make up the exam on the next scheduled class day or the next class day the student attends class.
 It is the responsibility of the student to see Student Services to take any missed exams or quizzes.
+Make-up exams must be completed by the end of the course, unless other arrangements have been set up with Student Services.